-I have selected for you some very colorful sites made with Divi.
+I have selected for you some very colourful websites made with Divi.
 It's always nice to find some inspiration!

-But who said that colors were out of date?
-You will see that colors can give a very punchy side to a site without falling into excess...
+But who said that colours were out of fashion?
+You'll see that colours can give a site a very punchy look without going overboard...
 Although...

 In this article, you will see everything!
-Here is the program:
+Here is the programme:

 - A blue website

-If I had to describe the home page of this very colorful site, I would say it is "wow"!
+If I had to describe the homepage of this very colourful site, I would say that it is "wow"!

-I love these 4 Divi sections that follow one another from turquoise to yellow to green to pink!
-Acid-coloured sections with tonal-on-tonal images in parallax.
-It's almost genius (lol)!
+I love these 4 Divi sections that go from turquoise to yellow to green to pink!
+Sections with acidulous colours and tone-on-tone images in parallax.
+It borders on genius (lol)!

-The header with the pineapple in levitation is also very successful!
+The header with the levitating pineapple is also very successful!

-Nothing very complex on the technical side since the site is a very simple onepage...
+Nothing very complex on the technical side since the site is a simple onepage...

-Although black & white is predominant, the design of this site also highlights the fluorescent colours that punctuate your screen.
+Although black & white is predominant, the design of this site also features fluorescent colours that pop on your screen.

-They have chosen a left side menu that's a little out of the ordinary.
-It's very successful!
+They have chosen a left side menu which is a bit out of the ordinary.
+It is very successful!

 Ready to break your screen?
 Discover the site.